AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/activities-attribution/activities-attribution-faq.md

 **What Channel do these Activities go under?**

-Once the Activity rule, and its corresponding [!DNL Marketo Measure] Campaign Name, are created you will use the Online Channels definitions to place those Campaigns under the correct Marketing Channel. [!DNL Marketo Measure] can define Channels using not only medium and source, but also campaign.
+When the Activity rule and its corresponding [!DNL Marketo Measure] Campaign Name are created, use the Online Channels definitions to place those Campaigns under the correct Marketing Channel. [!DNL Marketo Measure] can define Channels using not only medium and source, but also campaign.

 In the example above, to assign the "Outbound Call {Assigned To}" campaign to the BDR channel, insert a row in your Online Channels CSV for the BDR channel with a campaign definition of "Outbound Call&#42;" - the asterisk denotes a wildcard value, so all campaigns that start with "Outbound Call" will fall under the BDR channel, rather than having to create a separate row for each campaign name.